bigdotsoftware/posnetserver-android/README.md

 ### Overview
 PosnetServer is a product of Big Dot Software.
 Product is distributed in two versions:
- - RESTful API (download from here: https://bigdotsoftware.pl/posnetserver-restful-service-dla-drukarek-posnet/)
+ - RESTful API (download from here: https://bigdotsoftware.pl/posnetserver-restful-service-dla-drukarek-posnet/ and swagger documentation is here: https://editor.swagger.io/?url=https://download2.bigdotsoftware.pl/github_posnet_swagger/swagger-3.11.yaml)
  - Android SDK

 Android SDK doesn’t use RESTful API - it communicates directly with Posnet printer using Eth connection.
 RESTful API has a wider list of features than the current version of Android SDK, but we constantly work on full alignment of both of them.
 When you need a feature in the Android SDK which is not available yet, please contact us.